ParkerAnderson130/visual-sort-algorithms/README.md

 # Visual-Sort-Algorithms

-This is a raw JavaScript program that creates nodes and sorts them visually using repaint and sleep functions.
+This is a raw JavaScript program that creates nodes and sorts them visually using a repaint function.

 ## How does it work?